django/django/docs/asgi.rst

 to allow handling of multiple common protocol styles (including HTTP, HTTP2, and WebSocket).

-It is intended to supplement and expand on WSGI, though the design deliberately includes provisions to allow WSGI-to-ASGI and ASGI-to-WGSI adapters to be easily written for the HTTP protocol.
+This base specification is intended to fix in place the set of APIs by which these servers interact and the guarantees and style of message delivery;
+each supported protocol (such as HTTP) has a sub-specification that outlines how to encode and decode that protocol into messages.

+The set of sub-specifications is available :ref:`in the Message Formats section <asgi_sub_specifications>`.

 Rationale